Thailand Free Trade Zones: Introduction

 - The province is a channel for cross-border trade between Thailand and Laos.
 With the completion of the FTZs in Laos, goods can be more easily transported between the FTZs.

-- The Free Zone has a well-integrated transport network, include facilities to aid travel by road, rail and air.
+- This free trade zone has a well-integrated transport network, include facilities to aid travel by road, rail and air.

 Nakhon Phanom Province